WebthreeDev/zfgshill/index2.md

 If you're collecting Gems, put this on your list. $ZFG V2 is going to the moon soon!
 This project will take off with or without you. #ZFG V2, will once again impact the space with very special features.
 DYOR, and come join the team!
 Don't miss it! linktr.ee/thezfg #ZFGeneration #1000xgem #ETH #ZEROFVCKSGIVEN
 </pre></div>
 <input type="button" class="copy-text btn" data-clipboard-target="#shill6" value="Copy">
 <a class="btn" href="https://twitter.com/intent/tweet?text=If you're collecting Gems, put this on your list. $ZFG V2 is going to the moon soon!
-This project will take off with or without you. #ZFG V2, will once again impact the space with very special features.
+This project will take off with or without you. %23ZFG V2, will once again impact the space with very special features.
 DYOR, and come join the team!
 Don't miss it! linktr.ee/thezfg%0d%0d&hashtags=ZFGeneration,1000xgem,ETH,ZEROFVCKSGIVEN">Tweet This</a>

 ⚠️ After you make a tweet, share your link in the main TG chat for others to like and comment!